csiro-fair/marimba/docs/pipeline.md

 A Marimba Pipeline is a Python file that defines the processing logic for data from a specific instrument or multi-instrument system.
-It is executed from within the context of a Marimba Project and interacts with the core Marimba system to perform tasks such as importing data, processing them, and packaging the final datasets.
+It is executed from within the context of a Marimba Project and interacts with the core Marimba system to perform tasks such as importing data, processing them, and preparing them for final datasets packaging.

 Marimba Pipelines inherit from the Marimba `BasePipeline` class and must implement the specific methods that define their behavior.
 This design provides several key advantages:

 - **Modularity**: Pipelines can be developed, tested, and maintained independently
 - **Reusability**: Pipelines can be shared and reused across different projects
-- **Customization**: Each Pipeline can be tailored to handle the unique requirements of different instruments and data sources
+- **Customization**: Each Pipeline can be customised to handle the unique requirements of different instruments and data sources

 ### Pipeline Components